 Step 2: Identify who flagged your domain

 Look up your domain's reputation score with an online threat intelligence aggregator or reputation checker (like VirusTotal or Talos Intelligence).
+Using a multi-vendor reputation checker (e.g., a threat-intelligence aggregator) can provide a full list of vendors or services that need to be addressed.

 Review the security vendors or blocklists that flagged your domain.
 Make note of their details for direct appeals.